petarturukalo/micro-guitar-tuner/README.md

 # Motivation

-The motivation behind this project is that I wanted to write a guitar tuner that I would actually want to use.
-And for me to want to use it, it had to be similar in form factor and functionality to the current tuner I use, the Korg Pitchclip, which is small, portable (battery powered), and boots into the tuner instantly.
+I wanted to write a guitar tuner that I would actually want to use, and for me to want to use it, it had to be similar in form factor and functionality to the current tuner I use, the Korg Pitchclip, which is small, portable (battery powered), and boots into the tuner instantly.

 A microcontroller meets all of this criteria, hence this guitar tuner is implemented with a microcontroller.
 This was initally written for the Raspberry Pi Pico microcontroller board,